Anurag313y/Chess_AI-using-alpha-beta-pruning/README.md

 # Chess_AI-using-alpha-beta-pruning

-The project is build in python3 in which you can play chess against an AI with a specified decision tree depth ( depth = 3) that uses minimax algorithm ( which is recursive backtracking algorithm) for best optimal move for the player, assuming that both player play optimally and further optimized using alpha-beta pruning.
-Aside from basic moves, this chess-Ai also implements chess rules such as castling, en passant, fifty-move rule, threefold repetition, and pawn promotion.<br/>
+The project is build in python3 in which you can play chess against an AI with a specified decision tree<br/>
+depth (depth = 3) that uses minimax algorithm (which is recursive backtracking algorithm) for best optimal<br/>
+move for the player, assuming that both player play optimally and further optimized using alpha-beta pruning.<br/>
+Aside from basic moves, this chess-Ai also implements chess rules such as castling, en passant, fifty-move <br/>
+rule, threefold repetition, and pawn promotion.<br/>

-   For the further optimization here I applied the concept of dynamic programming, by caching the states and use the state value when needed.
+For the further optimization here I applied the concept of dynamic programming, by caching the states and<br/>
+use the state value when needed.<br/>

 ## Libraries & Modules used :
-   *PIL<br/>
-   *chess<br/>
-   *numpy<br/>
-   *pickle<br/>
-   *tkinter<br/>
-   *random<br/>
+   -PIL<br/>
+   -chess<br/>
+   -numpy<br/>
+   -pickle<br/>
+   -tkinter<br/>
+   -random<br/>

 ## How It Works :